boldenamsterdam/htmlcache/README.md

-# HTML Cache plugin for Craft CMS 3.x
+# ⚠️ This plugin is no longer maintained.
+HTML Cache plugin for Craft CMS 3.x

 Cache pages to HTML and boost website performance.